consbio/Leaflet.Geonames/README.md

     featureClasses: ['A', 'H', 'L', 'P', 'R', 'T', 'U', 'V'],  // feature classes to search against.
 See: http://www.geonames.org/export/codes.html
     baseQuery: 'isNameRequired=true',  // The core query sent to GeoNames, later combined with other parameters above
     position: 'topleft',
-    markNames: true // show a marker at the location of each geoname found, with an associated popup which shows the name,
+    showMarker: true, //Show a marker at the location the selected location
+    showPopup: true, //Show a tooltip at the selected location
     adminCodes: { // filter results by a country and state.
 Values can be strings or return by a function.
         country: 'us',
         adminCode1: function() {return 'wa'}